 St. Helens offers many local hotels, all of which are reasonably priced.
 These include Griffin Inn, a three-star hotel which includes free parking and free WiFi, alongside Eccleston Arms Hotel and Hotel Mercure St. Helens (both rated four stars), which also offer the same services.
 OYO Lakeside Haydock Hotel, rated three stars, also offers free WiFi, and the Travelodge Haydock St. Helens offers complimentary WiFi and parking.

 Other Local Services

 St. Helens Theatre Royal can easily be incorporated into a fun day out.
 The town of St. Helens itself offers a range of experiences such as the World Of Glass Museum, which alongside interesting artefacts also homes a gift shop and a café.
 If it is a family day you are planning, then Taylor Park is for you.
 Situated by the lake, there are walks available, plus two playgrounds and a café.
 Meanwhile, Sherdley Park and Victoria Park are renowned for their scenery and opportunity to walk at one with nature, if taking a pleasant stroll befits you.
 If the outdoor life is not something that suits you well, then Church Square Shopping Centre exists in the heart of St. Helens, and alongside numerous cafes and restaurants, it contains many popular high street brands such as Topshop, H&M, JD Sports and Poundland.

 Social Media Links

-- Hits Of Motown Review – St Helens Theatre Royal, St. Helens
+- The Best Of Queen Review – St Helens Theatre Royal, St Helens